 - Crisp and clear viewings of the night sky

 - Difficult setup to install

 - Complicated and vague directions

 Celestron – NexStar 8SE Telescope – Computerized Telescope for Beginners

 The Celestron NexStar 8SE is the Big One — it has the largest aperture among the telescopes evaluated here and is the most capable and most costly.

-And this versatile Schmidt-Cassegrain telescope with an eight-inch aperture and 81X magnification will please both beginners and advanced telescope enthusiasts who can use it to view the Moon, solar system planets as well as taking digital images of some Messier objects.
+And this versatile Schmidt-Cassegrain telescope with an eight-inch aperture and 81X magnification will please both beginners and advanced telescope enthusiasts who can use it to view the Moon, and solar system planets as well as take digital images of some Messier objects.

 The fantastic automated GoTo mount with a database of 40,000 objects and a SkyAlign feature is particularly useful for beginner-level users.
 You get free accessories, including an eyepiece and a finder scope.